TobiasWooldridge/GithubArt/README.md

        M    MMM   MMMM   M  M  M  MMMM

-Copy/paste/modify it.
+This isn't copyright.
 Do whatever you want with it.
-There's no need to reference me or anything.